Skip to main content

 The design system (research/design.pyDesignSystem)

-build_design_system(deps, research) reads the competition at the richest tier available — a real renderer teardown of competitor sites (their actual fonts/colors) > web text > the model’s own knowledge — and authors a system under a constant house craft bar: an aesthetic direction, one SAFE/RISK DesignChoice per dimension (typography, color, layout, …), and directional LandscapeSignals.
+build_design_system(deps, research) reads the competition at the richest tier available — a real renderer teardown of competitor sites (their actual fonts/colors) > web text > the model’s own knowledge — and authors a system under one of a few curated taste presets (editorial default / brutalist / warm-minimal / technical, recorded on DesignSystem.taste): an aesthetic direction, one SAFE/RISK DesignChoice per dimension (typography, color, layout, …), and directional LandscapeSignals.
 Two honesty signals: the SAFE/RISK stance, and the grounding_tier (renderer / web / model_knowledge) so the look is never overstated.
 Grounding is directional — there are no per-decision evidence_refs.
 Writes a DESIGN.md.

 The logo submodule (research/logo.pyLogoSet)